 Section 401 of the United States Clean Water Act (33 U.S.C.
-1341) states, in part: "Any applicant for a federal license or permit to conduct any activity including, but not limited to, the construction or operation of facilities, which may result in any discharge into the navigable waters, shall provide the licensing or permitting agency a certification from the State in which the discharge originates or will originate...that any such discharge will comply with the applicable provisions of sections 301, 302, 303, 306, and 307 of this title.....No license or permit shall be granted until the certification required by this section has been obtained or has been waived..."
+1341) states, in part:

+"Any applicant for a federal license or permit to conduct any activity including, but not limited to, the construction or operation of facilities, which may result in any discharge into the navigable waters, shall provide the licensing or permitting agency a certification from the State in which the discharge originates or will originate...that any such discharge will comply with the applicable provisions of sections 301, 302, 303, 306, and 307 of this title.....No license or permit shall be granted until the certification required by this section has been obtained or has been waived..."

-Because the proposed Groton Wind project will impact wetlands which appear to be subject to federal jurisdiction under Section 404 of the Clean Water Act, a permit from the US Army Corps of Engineers ("Corps") will be required prior to construction.
-Thus, Section 401 applies to the project and a Water Quality Certificate ("WQC") must be issued by the NH Department of Environmental Services ("NHDES") under its authority pursuant to Section 401.
+The Antrim Wind Energy Project will impact some wetlands which are subject to federal jurisdiction under Section 404 of the Clean Water Act; therefore, a permit from the US Army Corps of Engineers ("USACE") will be required prior to construction.
+Furthermore, Section 401 of the Clean Water Act applies to the Project, requiring that a Water Quality Certificate ("WQC") be issued by the NH Department of Environmental Services ("NHDES") under its authority pursuant to Section 401.

-NHDES issued Water Quality Certificate # 2007-003 on May 30, 2007.
-This WQC was issued to cover projects which are approved by the NH Wetlands Bureau pursuant to NH RSA 482-A and subsequently authorized by the Corps under the Statewide Programmatic General Permit for New Hampshire ("PGP").
+NHDES issued a Water Quality Certificate (#2012-404P-002, on August 2, 2012) to the USACE, such that the latter may administer a Statewide Programmatic General Permit for New Hampshire ("PGP").
+This WQC was issued to cover projects which are approved by the NH Wetlands Bureau pursuant to NH RSA 482-A, and subsequently authorized by the Corps under the PGP.
+The most recent New Hampshire PGP was made effective on August 3, 2012.
+The current PGP expires on August 3, 2017.

-The total wetland impact associated with this project is approximately 1.6 acres, which is substantially less than the 3.0 acre limit of the PGP.
-Coordination meetings with the Corps specific to the Groton Wind proposal indicates that the project would likely qualify for the PGP pending review by the NHDES and the Corps' federal partners at the US Environmental Protection Agency, the US Fish and Wildlife Service, and the National Marine Fisheries Service.
-Thus, Groton Wind, LLC currently anticipates authorization of the project under this general permit process, which would eliminate the requirement for an individual Section 401 Water Quality Certificate application.
+The total wetland impact associated with this project is approximately 0.2% acres (9,) +' square feet); This is substantially less than the 3.0 acre limit for Minor and Major Impact projects as defined in the PGP.
+Based on recent, similar developments in the state of New Hampshire (i.e. Groton Wind in Groton, New Hampshire), as well as the small degree of anticipated wetland impacts at the Antrim Wind Energy Project, it is expected that the Project will qualify for the PGP pending review by the NHDES and the Corps' federal partners at the US Environmental Protection Agency, the US Fish and Wildlife Service, and the National Marine Fisheries Service.
+For these reasons, Antrim Wind Energy, LLC currently anticipates authorization of the Project under this general permit process, which would eliminate the requirement for an individual Section 401 Water Quality Certificate application.

-If it is later determined that an individual Section 404 Wetlands Permit application is required at a later date, or if the NHDES exercises its option to require either a modification to WQC #2007-003 or an individual WQC, then Groton Wind, LLC would compile the necessary Section 401 Water Quality Certificate application and submit the same to the NH Department of Environmental Services through the Site Evaluation Committee.
+If it is later determined that an individual Section 404 Wetlands Permit application is required, or if the NHDES exercises its option to require either a modification to WQC #2007-003 or an individual WQC, then Antrim Wind Energy, LLC will compile the necessary Section 401 Water Quality Certificate application and submit the same to the NH Department of Environmental Services through the Site Evaluation Committee.

-Included in this appendix are copies of WQC #2007-003 and the currently effective Corps PGP, issued on July 2, 2007.
+Included in this appendix are copies of WQC #2012-404P-002, the currently effective USACE PGP, effective on August 3, 2012, and a completed USACE PGP Appendix B.